 The assessment is made using a tool called the North Carolina Family Assessment Scale (NCFAS).

-Families will receive at least 3 visits lasting between 1 and 2 hours, where they can talk about their situation and how they’re feeling.
-We then write a report (called a family functioning review) which includes:
+Families received at least 3 visits lasting between 1 and 2 hours, where they could talk about their situation and how they’re feeling.
+We then wrote a report (called a family functioning review) which includes:

 - key goals